ags10001111/Gansen_Deng_Portfolio/README.md

 ## Semi-supervised Clustering of Self-reported Data using Active Learning

 ## Clinical Characteristics of Myofascial Trigger Points
+- **Objective:**
+  - Identify key MTrP characteristics crucial for clinical diagnosis and research
+  - Investigate the correlations among MTrPs, pain-pressure thresholds (PPT), and Michigan Body Map

+- **Methods:**
+  - The canonical correlation analysis (CCA) is used to investigate the relationships among the three sets of variables

 ## Clinical Prediction of Nociplastic Pain using Combined Criteria

+- **Objective:**
+  - Assess the predictive ability of collected variables for diagnosing nociplastic pain
+  - Identify optimal threshold values for those variables to establish simple diagnostic rules

+- **Methods:**
+  - Three prediction models are considered: logistic regression, random forest (RF), and support vector machine (SVM).
+The data is randomly split into 70% for training and 30% for testing.
+This train/test split is repeated 100 times, and the models are evaluated based on the mean prediction accuracy on the test data
+  - Use the best prediction model to determine the optimal cutoff for each predictor that yields the highest mean prediction accuracy

 # Other Projects